mzemel/mzemel.github.io/_posts/projects/2019-05-10-building-monarchs.md

 Thus, to truly represent "Germany", you need to encompass the Holy Roman Empire, German Confederation, North German Confederation, German Empire, and Germany.
 In the interest of getitng this project done in a timely fashion, I opted to skip Germany for now.
 -->

-Germany, to the astute observer, is not Germany as we recognize it today.
+My Germany, to the astute observer, is not Germany as we recognize it today.
 Between the fall of the Holy Roman Empire and today, it was the Confederation of the Rhine, the German Confederation, the North German Confederation, the German Empire, and finally modern Germany.
 Throughout this period, the most powerful player besides Austria (who is represented separately) is Prussia.
 Therefore, in my timeline the "monarchy of Germany" is a sequential line of the Hohenzollern rulers of Prussia, North German Confederation, and the German Empire.

 ## Russia

 Russia starts with the first Christian ruler, the Grand Prince of Kiev Vladimir the Great.

-It stops with the breakup of Kievan Rus' and, ya know, Genghis Khan.
+It stops with the breakup of Kievan Rus' into a collection of principalities and, oh yeah, Genghis Khan.

 It picks back up with the first Tsar of Russia, Ivan the Terrible.